 There are many nice places to ride sleds along Sunrise Highway on either side of Mount Laguna.
 One very popular spot is a scenic open area near the Meadows Information Kiosk near the trailhead of Sunset Trail (GPS: 32.859525, -116.462333).
 Parking can be challenging, but if you’re looking for a festive atmosphere and a well-packed hill, this is your spot.
 There are lots of other nice sledding spots, including a number north of Mount Laguna.

 Hiking, Snowshoeing and Cross-Country skiing

-After it snows, the trails in the Laguna Mountains offer hiking, snowshoeing, and cross country skiing (if there is enough snow).
-See our guide to Mount Laguna outdoor adventure for detail on the various trails in the area.
+After it snows, the trails in the Laguna Mountains offer hiking, snowshoeing, and cross-country skiing (if there is enough snow).
+See our guide to Mount Laguna outdoor adventure for details on the various trails in the area.
 The trails in the Big Laguna Meadow area are particularly picturesque in the snow.

 The only way into the area is Sunrise Highway (S1), which allows you to approach from either the north (Julian/Cuyamaca) or from the south (exiting Interstate 8).
 The I-8 exit for Sunrise Highway gets really backed up on snow days, as this is the police checkpoint when chains are required.
 Getting there early is the best way around this–see the tips below.

 If the I-8 exit/road is backed up or the road up is closed, you can approach via Sunrise Highway from the north beginning where it intersects with Route 79.
 This intersection can be reached on Route 79 from the direction of Julian or from the southwest through Cuyamaca Rancho State Park (get on 79 at the I-8 exit east of Alpine).